Skip to Content

 • ShareholderRoyalties.compoundFor(user) bubbles the Furnace revert atomically, so claimable ETH and cadence state stay untouched.

-• ShareholderRoyalties.compoundForMany(users[], maxUsers) restores the affected user’s accounting on downstream Furnace failure, but canonical Baron-bundle drift discovered during checkpointUser(user) can still fail close before mutation and revert the batch.
+• ShareholderRoyalties.compoundForMany(users[], maxUsers) restores the affected user’s accounting on downstream Furnace failure, but canonical Baron-bundle drift detected during checkpointUser(user) can still fail close before mutation and revert the batch.

 • LP vault auto-compound keeps rewards intact on revert.